Long Term Disability Insurance Denials

 If your company or boss tells the insurance company that you can't work because of your illness or injury, you will be awarded benefits.

-What Can Do To Combat the Disability Insurance Company?
+What Can I Do To Combat The Disability Insurance Company?

 Get prepared and organized.
 If you have a condition that is getting worse, get everything in order before you can't work and before you submit a claim.